Search by Keyword

 As of mid October 1964, Capitol records now had all rights to the early Beatles catalog.
 Therefore, they turned their attention to this catalog on March 22nd, 1965 with the release of the album “The Early Beatles” which contained most of the songs previously licensed to Vee-Jay records.
 Unfortunately for US Beatles fans, that record did not contain the song “Misery,” nor did any of the makeshift Beatles albums that Capitol released in the next 15 years.

 But another of Capitol Records' ideas came to fruition on October 11th, 1965, with the release of six Beatles singles on the short-lived “Star Line” budget series.
-Four of these singles were the Vee-Jay singles released in 1964 (“Please Please Me”, “Twist And Shout”, “Love Me Do” and “Do You Want To Know A Secret”).
-The other two singles were new concoctions from Capitol, “Boys” backed with “Kansas City” and “Roll Over Beethoven” backed with “Misery.”
-Although this made “Misery” available again for US Beatles fans, it mostly went unnoticed as none of these singles made much of a dent on the Billboard Hot 100 (“Boys” did briefly chart, peaking at #102), which was then dominated by the Beatles current #1 hit “Yesterday.”
-Although reissues of this single containing “Misery” did surface, the song was not available on any US album since the Vee-Jay releases in October of 1964 and certainly was not available in stereo.
+Four of these singles were the Vee-Jay singles released in 1964 ("Please Please Me", "Twist And Shout", "Love Me Do" and "Do You Want To Know A Secret").
+The other two singles were new concoctions from Capitol, these being “Boys” backed with “Kansas City” and then "Roll Over Beethoven" backed with "Misery."
+Although this made "Misery" available again for American Beatles fans, it mostly went unnoticed as none of these singles made much of a dent on the Billboard Hot 100 (“Boys” did briefly chart, peaking at #102), which was then dominated by their current #1 hit “Yesterday.”
+Although reissues of the “Misery” single did surface, the song was not available on any US album since the Vee-Jay releases in October of 1964 and certainly was not available in stereo.

 The first time the original British "Please Please Me" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1987.
-This album included "Misery" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
-This version of the album was only available for a short time and is quite collectible today.
+This LP included "Misery" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
+This version of the album was only available for a short time and has become quite difficult to find today.

-On February 26th, 1987, the original British "Please Please Me" album was released on compact disc, the vinyl version being issued in the US on July 21st, 1987.
-While this album was only released in mono at the time, a remastered stereo version on CD was released on September 9th, 2009 and then on vinyl on November 13th, 2012, these using the stereo mix George Martin made on February 25th, 1963.
+On February 26th, 1987, the original British "Please Please Me " album was released on compact disc, the vinyl version being issued in the US on July 21st, 1987.
+While this album was only released in mono at the time, a remastered stereo version on CD came out on September 9th, 2009 and on vinyl on November 13th, 2012, these using the stereo mix George Martin made on February 25th, 1963.
 Thereafter, a true stereo version of "Misery" was now forever available in the US.

-On June 30th, 1992, Capitol released the box set “Compact Disc EP Collection” which contained “Misery” due to its inclusion on the original British EP “Beatles No. 1.”
+On June 30th, 1992, a new box set “Compact Disc EP Collection” came out containing “Misery” due to the song's inclusion on the original 1963 British EP “Beatles No. 1.”

-Then on September 9th, 2009, the box set “The Beatles In Mono” was released, this featuring a remastered mono version of the song, which never sounded better.
+Then on September 9th, 2009, the CD box set “The Beatles In Mono” was released, this set featuring a remastered mono version of the song, which never sounded better.
+The vinyl edition of this box set was first released on September 9th, 2014.

 Then, on November 11th, 2013, the album "On Air - Live At The BBC Volume 2" was released.
-An interesting live version of "Misery" is contained therein, the song being recorded on March 6th, 1963 for the BBC radio program "Here We Go."
-George Martin's piano runs are here replaced by George Harrison's now-competent guitar fills, which he had time to perfect.
+An interesting live rendition of "Misery" was contained therein, the song being recorded on March 6th, 1963 for the BBC radio show "Here We Go."
+George Martin's piano runs are here replaced by George Harrison's now-competent guitar fills, which he had time to perfect at this point.
 Notice, however, John nearly forgetting his "oh, oh, oh, oh" vocal near the end of the song.

-On December 17th, 2013, iTunes released a 59 track compilation album entitled "Bootleg Recordings 1963" only available on their downloading platform, "take one" and "take seven" from the group's February 11th, 1963 EMI recording session included therein.
-The purpose of this release was to extend the copyright of these recordings under European Union law from 50 years (which would have expired at the end of 2013) to 70 years (until 2033), this compilation album being considered an official release.
+On December 17th, 2013, iTunes released a 59 track compilation album they called "Bootleg Recordings 1963" that was only available on their downloading platform, "take one" and "take seven" of "Misery" from the band's February 11th, 1963 EMI recording session included therein.
+The purpose of this release was for extending the copyright of these recordings under European Union law from 50 years (which would have expired at the end of 2013) to 70 years (until 2033), this compilation album being considered an official release.
 This album was only available in the US on that date to those in the know for a number of hours for $39.99 in its entirety or to be purchased as individual tracks, but was later made available for purchase as well.

 Live Performances

-Even though both Lennon and McCartney testified in interviews that this song was just "hacked out for someone," “Misery” did end up being in the Beatles' set list periodically for the next few months.
-Kenny Lynch had indeed taken on the song as a released single and in concert appearances, but this didn’t stop The Beatles from performing it themselves.
+Even though both Lennon and McCartney testified in interviews that this composition was just "hacked out for someone," “Misery” did end up being in the Beatles' set list periodically for a few months after the group recorded it.
+Kenny Lynch had indeed taken the song on as a released single and in concert appearances, but this didn’t stop The Beatles from playing it themselves on stage.
 After all, it was featured very prominently as the second track of side one on their current British album “Please Please Me” which was riding high on the UK charts during 1963.

-The Beatles included “Misery” in their set list during their Tommy Roe / Chris Montez national theater package tour which ran from March 9th through the 31st, 1963.
-They continued performing the song after this tour ended, evidenced by its inclusion on April 4th, 1963, at their hour-long concert at Roxburgh Hall, Stowe School in Stowe, Bucks, as detailed above.
-Although they apparently skipped the song during the following Roy Orbison tour of May and June of 1963, they resumed performing the song in later shows, June 30th, 1963 at the ABC Cinema in Norfolk being the last known performance of the song by The Beatles.
+The band included “Misery” in their set list during their Tommy Roe / Chris Montez national theater package tour which stretched from March 9th through the 31st of 1963.
+They continued playing the song after this tour ended, evidenced by its inclusion on April 4th, 1963, at their hour-long appearance at Roxburgh Hall, Stowe School in Stowe, Bucks, as detailed above.
+The Beatles omitted the song apparently during the following Roy Orbison tour of May and June of 1963, but they resumed performing it in later shows, June 30th, 1963 at the ABC Cinema in Norfolk being their last known performance of "Misery."
 Their “Please Please Me” album, which featured the song, was enjoying its third week at #1 on the British charts at the time and they no doubt wanted to capitalize on its success.

-It could be argued that, since the material chosen for the album came from their “stage act,” "Misery" must have been performed before its official EMI recording on February 11th, 1963.
-This song appears to be an exception to that rule, since it had just been written (on January 26th, 1963) and subsequently rejected by Helen Shapiro’s manager within a period of two weeks.
-Proof of this fact can also be heard by listening to the 11 takes of the song, which clearly shows suggestions being made of how to perform it, such as the bass line.
-These things would have undoubtedly been worked out beforehand had they performed the song previously.
-Its inclusion on their first album probably came about because of the increase in songwriting royalties it would generate, as Brian Epstein was encouraging at the time.
+It could be argued that, since the material chosen for their album came from their “stage act,” "Misery" must indeed have been performed before its official EMI recording on February 11th, 1963.
+However, this song appears to be an exception to that rule since it had just been composed (on January 26th, 1963) and subsequently rejected by Helen Shapiro’s manager within a period of two weeks.
+Proof of this fact can also be witnessed by listening to the 11 takes of the song, which clearly shows suggestions being made as to how to perform it, such as the bass line.
+These things would undoubtedly have been worked out beforehand had they performed the song previously.
+Its inclusion on their first album most likely came about because of the increase in songwriting royalties it would generate for John and Paul, as Brian Epstein was encouraging at the time.

 Conclusion

-It stands to reason that, although it isn’t the most influential Beatles song by any stretch of the imagination, the Lennon / McCartney catalog would be amiss without this classic piece of early songwriting.
-The fun-loving nature of its performance, coupled with the tongue-in-cheek “downbeat” lyrics, creates an atmosphere of warmth and charm that gives us an early glimpse of their wit.
-And, dare I say, this is arguably the happiest sad song ever written!
+It stands to reason that, although this song isn’t the most noteworthy Beatles song by any stretch of the imagination, the Lennon / McCartney catalog would be amiss without including this classic piece of early songwriting from this famous duo.
+The fun-loving nature of its performance, coupled with the tongue-in-cheek “downbeat” lyrics, displays an atmosphere of warmth and charm that gives us an early glimpse of their wit.
+And, dare I say, with the exception of J. Frank Wilson's smash hit "Last Kiss," this composition is arguably the happiest "sad song" ever written!

 Song Summary